There are almost 100,000 street trees across the City and our verges have room for about 100,000 more.

 - Call City Security on 1300 365 356 if the vandalism is currently occurring

-- Report the vandalism to the City via customer enquiry online if the vandalism has already occurred.
+- Report the vandalism to the City via customer general enquiry and feedback form if the vandalism has already occurred.

 Streets and footpaths are swept twice each year to remove leaf, flower and seed debris dropped by street trees.

-Residents who believe that their street requires additional maintenance can submit a request to the City via a customer enquiry online.
-An inspection will be undertaken and additional cleaning scheduled if appropriate.
+Residents who believe that their street requires additional maintenance can submit a request to the City via a customer general enquiry and feedback form.
+An inspection will be performed and additional cleaning if appropriate.